RESEARCH

 Migration and Refugee Politics

 My research on global migration and refugee politics includes my dissertation, “Welcoming Migrants and Refugees: Governance, Labor, and Integration of Venezuelans in Brazil,” which addresses two primary questions: 1) How are migrants and refugees integrated into local communities, meaning, which domestic or international actors play a role in this process?
-And 2) what vulnerabilities or barriers do migrants and refugees face while joining local labor markets, when we analyze their personal identities through a theoretical lens of intersectionality?
-I chose Venezuelan migration to Brazil since 2017 as a case study of this contemporary process, with a focus on the government’s reception and resettlement program called “Operation Welcome.”
+And 2) what vulnerabilities do migrants and refugees face within state-run housing shelters at the border, depending on their personal identity?
+I chose Venezuelan migration to Brazil since 2017 as a case study of these contemporary processes, with a focus on the government’s reception and resettlement program called “Operation Welcome.”
 My fieldwork was funded by the Fulbright-Hays DDRA Fellowship and included 12 months of research across five field sites in Brazil where I gathered 290 semi-structured interviews, 60 participant observations, and over a 100 informal interviews.
 This grounded research approach has allowed me to theorize global migration governance from a bottom-up perspective and highlight the role of migrant and refugee populations in providing feedback that alters resettlement and integration policies.

 Manuscripts currently under review:

-• “Street-level Bureaucrats and Venezuelan Migration to Brazil: Governmentality, Agency, and State Transformation,” José O. Pérez, Under Review
+“Street-level Bureaucrats and Venezuelan Migration to Brazil: Informal Strategies for Integration and Policymaking without Policy,” José O. Pérez, Under Review

 Security Studies